proteinreport/proteinreport.org/content/en/newswire/bond-pet-foods-develops-worlds-first-animal-free-chicken-protein-dog-and-cat-nutrition/index.md

 <p><strong>About Bond Pet Foods</strong><br />
 Bond Pet Foods, Inc. is a Boulder, Colorado-based pet food company using biotechnology to create food that’s nutritionally comparable to conventional meat but without all the bad stuff; so people, pets, farm animals and the planet all win.
 Using some of the same processes that are employed in craft brewing, Bond produces high-quality cultured fungal and animal proteins through fermentation, harvests them to better meet the nutritional requirements of companion animals, and uses the ingredients as the foundation of its complete recipes.</p>

 <p>Bond’s investors include some of the most prominent funds in the alternative protein and CPG space including Lever VC, KBW Ventures, Agronomics, and the Stage 1 Fund.
-The company was also named a 2019 <a href="https://newscenter.purina.com/2019-01-30-Five-Pet-Care-Startups-Chosen-For-Purina-Pet-Care-Innovation-Prize">Purina Petcare Innovation Prize</a> finalist as one of the most innovative pet care start-ups in the world, and a 2020 finalist of <a href="https://www.nutreco.com/en/News/Press-releases/nutreco-announces-its-feed-food-tech-challenge-finalists/1625137">Nutreco’s Food&amp;Feed Tech Challenge</a>.
+The company was also named a 2019 <a href="https://newscenter.purina.com/2019-01-30-Five-Pet-Care-Startups-Chosen-For-Purina-Pet-Care-Innovation-Prize">Purina Petcare Innovation Prize</a> finalist as one of the most innovative pet care start-ups in the world, and a 2020 finalist of <a href="https://www.nutreco.com/en/News/Press-releases/nutreco-announces-its-feed-food-tech-challenge-finalists/1625137">Nutreco’s Food&Feed Tech Challenge</a>.
 For more information on Bond’s technology and team — visit bondpets.com or follow on <a href="https://www.instagram.com/bondpetfoods/">Instagram</a>, <a href="https://www.facebook.com/bondpetfoods/">Facebook</a>, and <a href="https://twitter.com/bondpetfoods">Twitter</a>.</p>

 <p><em>Lead image: Bond’s cultured chicken protein chunks </em>(after filtration, before drying)<em>.
 Bond Pet Foods.</em></p>